CumulusNetworks/docs/content/cumulus-linux-513/Whats-New/_index.md

 - Update your automation tools to use NVUE.
 - {{<link url="NVUE-CLI/#configure-nvue-to-ignore-linux-files" text="Configure NVUE to ignore certain underlying Linux files">}} when applying configuration changes.
 - Use Linux and FRR (vtysh) commands instead of NVUE for **all** switch configuration.

+### Cumulus VX

+NVIDIA no longer releases Cumulus VX as a standalone image.
+To simulate a Cumulus Linux switch, use {{<exlink url="https://docs.nvidia.com/networking-ethernet-software/nvidia-air/" text="NVIDIA AIR">}}.